xolox/vim-notes/README.md

     $ gvim note:todo

 When you don't follow *note:* with anything a new note is created like when you execute `:Note` without any arguments.
+If the *note:* shortcut is used from the command line, the environment variable `$VIM_NOTES_TEMPLATE` can be set to the filename of a template for new notes (this will override the default template).

 ### The `:Note` command